-- > Charges for services were lower in the current year as a result of a decrease in new construction activity when compared to the prior year. - > Impact fees and other assessments decreased in the current fiscal year as a result of a decline in new construction.
-Also, in the prior year several significant developments paid bonus density and other assessments which will fund park improvements and open space land acquisition. - ➤ Intergovernmental revenues were up in the current year as the Village received additional cost share revenue for maintenance of 427 new street lights on US 41 and funds were received from FEMA for Hurricane Irma.
+- Charges for services were higher in the current year as a result of an increase in code compliance and contractor license activity when compared to the prior year. - Impact fees and other assessments increased in the current fiscal year as a result of an increase in new construction. - Intergovernmental revenues were up in the current year as the Village received additional cost share revenue for US 41 landscape enhancement.

-The following is a chart of expenses by program for governmental activities for fiscal year ended September 30, 2019 and 2018.
+The following is a chart of expenses by program for governmental activities for fiscal year ended September 30, 2020 and 2019.